JagadishSivakumar/Image-Classifier-ml5.js/README.md

 MobileNet is an efective convolutional Neural Network for Mobile Apps https://arxiv.org/abs/1704.04861

-The ML5.js library gets all the dataset from imagenet.org
+The ML5.js library gets all the dataset from : http://image-net.org/

-    ImageNet is a reository of around 15million images gathered from google searches, Wikipedia, and other opens ources.
+ImageNet is a repository of around 15million images gathered from google searches, Wikipedia, and other open sources.